‘MUMMY ON THE ORIENT EXPRESS’

 This is a gripping murder mystery adventure.
 The story features a terrifying mummy aboard the Orient Express killing off people one by one within sixty-six seconds.
 The Doctor wonders why this is.

 I love Jenna Coleman as Clara in this episode.
 She looks stunning and beautiful in her 1920s gear.
-I wanted to fall in love with her and take her on a night out to a 20s ball whilst watching this episode.
+I wanted to fall in love with her and take her out on a night to a 1920s ball whilst I watched this story.

 The DVD special features on this episode are as follows.
 On Disc 4 of ‘The Complete Series 8’, there’s the ‘Don’t Stop Me Now’ music video by Foxes.
 On Disc 5, there’s the ‘Mummy On The Orient Express – Doctor Who Extra’ featurette.